mousepawmedia/standards/source/coding.rst

 ALPHA Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ALPHA versions are committed to the ``master`` branch.
+ALPHA versions are committed to the ``devel``  branch.
 They are generally feature-frozen, and represent candidates for promotion to ``fresh``.

 In versioning, ``-alpha.N` is amended for ALPHA-versions, where ``N`` is the